 The Need for Vigilance

-These are several high-profile cases which could have been prevented through any number of simple security precautions such as:
+These are several high-profile cases that could have been prevented through any number of simple security precautions, such as:

 - Better perimeter monitoring and security

 - Regular testing of security systems to ensure functionality